- The Deal

 - All Fives Software and Online Games

 This game is a member of the Fives Family.
 Dominic C. Armanino states that this game originated in Europe, but it is now more popular in the United States, and many American players regard it as the standard form of dominoes.
 It is also sometimes known as Double Six, Muggins, Five Up or Single Spinner, but here we use the name Muggins for the game played without a spinner and Five Up for the game in which all doubles are spinners.

 The game uses a double six domino set.
-It can be played by two to four players, but is best as a four handed partnership game.
+It can be played by two to four players.
+The two-player version is played as a tournament game in North America, and it also works well as a four handed partnership game.
 A cribbage board is useful for scoring, since scores are totaled as they are made and not at the end of the hand.
-If no cribbage board is available, the score can be kept on paper.
+Alternatively, the score can be kept on paper.

 The size of the hand varies with the number of players: